GLOBAL MARKETS-Oil tumbles on supply concern, euro up ahead of French vote

 In a statement after a two-day policy meeting Wednesday, the Fed downplayed recent weak economic data and said consumer spending remained solid, business investment had firmed and inflation was close to its target.

-Emerging market stocks lost 0.72 percent.
-MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.38 percent lower.
+Emerging market stocks lost 0.63 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.36 percent lower, while Japan's Nikkei rose 0.70 percent.

-Oil prices tumbled to the lowest since late November on signs that OPEC and other producing countries would not take more drastic steps to reduce the world's persistent glut of crude.
+Oil fell to its lowest since late November as concern over rising supply and high inventories wiped out most of the gains made since OPEC announced its first supply cut in eight years.

 The euro hit its highest in about six months against the U.S. dollar after centrist Emmanuel Macron consolidated his position to win France's presidential race against anti-EU candidate Marine Le Pen.
 Beyond Sunday's vote, traders looked at the potential for the European Central Bank to signal further reduction in bond-buying.